cloudcoderdotorg/progsnap-spec/spec-0.1-dev.md

 0..\*       | There may be any number of occurrences (0 or more) of lines with this tag

 Tag names starting with "x-" are guaranteed not to conflict with any official tag name, and lines containing such tags may be used by creators of progsnap data sets to store extra information.
 Lines with custom tags may occur anywhere within any file in a progsnap data set.
 Readers of progsnap data should ignore lines with such tags, or allow custom processing of them.
 Note that such lines must still encode a valid JSON object with `tag` and `value` fields.

+Unless explicitly stated in the file type's description, there is *no* required ordering of lines in a file, and readers should be prepared to encounter the lines in an arbitrary order.
+One important file type that *does* mandate ordering of lines is the <i>Work history</i> file type.

 # Basic data types